Fuzio-DeFi-Network/fuzio-game-contracts/README.md

 # Fuzio Games Contracts

-Repository that will contain all games
+Repository that will contain all Fuzio games

-## General Contracts
+## Contracts

 | Name                                   | Description             |
 | -------------------------------------- | ----------------------- |